-ISLAMABAD: Pakistan has abolished the long-standing facility of on arrival visas for Afghan nationals, As the new policy comes into effect, they will be required to apply for a visa from Pakistani missions in Afghanistan.
+ISLAMABAD: Pakistan has abolished the long-standing facility of on-arrival visas for Afghan nationals, As the new policy comes into effect, they will be required to apply for a visa from Pakistani missions in Afghanistan.

-According to the Federal Investigation Agency’s (FIA) immigration wing, that the key decision was taken after increased security risks emanating from the western border.
+According to the Federal Investigation Agency’s (FIA) immigration wing, the key decision was taken after increased security risks emanating from the western border.

 Now, as the new policy comes into effect, they will be required to apply for a visa from Pakistani missions in Afghanistan.

-Only once they are granted visa would they be able to enter into Pakistan.
-When they enter into Pakistan they will be asked to inform about their time period here and their place of stay.
+Only once they are granted a visa would they be able to enter Pakistan.
+When they enter Pakistan they will be asked to inform about their time period here and their place of stay.
 The details that will be taken in Form C will then be sent to the relevant security agencies for further verification.
 Travel permits and residence will be issued to Afghan nationals after the verification process is completed.